Edith Cowan University

 - Duration: 24 months

-Course Overview
+Course overview

+The MBA develops and educates highly skilled managers and leaders who can contribute to organisations effectively and responsibly.
 In a globally competitive environment, it is essential to build capability by creating climates and cultures conducive to innovation and advancement.
-This program provides students with the ability to respond to challenging situations in complex and modern organisations.
+This program equips students to respond to challenging situations in complex, modern organisations.

-Key Facts
+Key facts

 What you will study